hapax/hapax.github.io/assets/teaching.md

 ---

-The BCPE sand pile model provides a good example of the physical relevance of slopes, both in time and space, without (explicitly) involving the student in the intricacies of partial differential equations.
+The BCPE sand pile model provides a good example of the physical relevance of slopes, both in time and space.

-We have been considering a continuous sand pile model.
-On a tantalising side note, we note there are also *discrete* sand pile models, most famously the ["Abelian sand pile"](https://en.wikipedia.org/wiki/Abelian_sandpile_model) of [Bak, Tang and Weisenfeld (1987)](http://cqb.pku.edu.cn/tanglab/pdf/1987-8.pdf).
+On a tantalising side note, there are also *discrete* sand pile models, most famously the ["Abelian sand pile"](https://en.wikipedia.org/wiki/Abelian_sandpile_model) of [Bak, Tang and Weisenfeld (1987)](http://cqb.pku.edu.cn/tanglab/pdf/1987-8.pdf).
 This is a very simple model where sand grains are randomly dropped onto a